brekc/No-License-Required-Zonal-Statistics-With-GeoPandas/README.md

 Anaconda is a distribution of Python and other languages that provides tools for environment management.
 [Install](https://www.anaconda.com/) Anaconda, then follow the instructions below:

 1. Clone the repository and create a new environment
-   - Open a command prompt terminal and install git:
+   - Open a command prompt terminal and install git:/n
 '''
 function git_install(){
   console.log("conda install git");